This post may contain affiliate links. Read my disclosure page here.

 My husband and I LOVE this recipe!
 I didn’t have any rosemary, so I used sage instead.
 It’s become a regular in my Sunday make ahead meals.
 I make it as the recipe says except I leave the egg out and cook it when I’m ready to eat.
 It’s super easy to portion for the week and delicious for breakfast or lunch.
 Thank you for sharing this 🙂

-Olivia Myers
+7. Olivia Myers says:

 5 stars